Elaine Lee

 Elaine Lee is an American actress, playwright, producer, and writer, who specializes in graphic novels.
 She has also received recognition and awards for her work as a creator and producer of audio books and dramas.

 Her comics have been illustrated by artists including Michael Wm.
-Kaluta, Charles Vess, James Sherman, Steve Leialoha, Linda Medley and John Ridgeway.
+Kaluta, Charles Vess, James Sherman, Steve Leialoha, Linda Medley and John Ridgway.

 Her graphic novel Starstruck: The Luckless, the Abandoned and Forsaked was nominated for a Jack Kirby Award as The Best Graphic Album of 1985.

 She is the mother of Brennan Lee Mulligan, who is the author of Strong Female Protagonist and creator of Dimension 20.

 Career

 In 1976, she moved to New York City and found acting work.
-In 1979, she landed the role of Mildred Trumble on NBC-TV’s The Doctors.
+In 1979, she landed the role of Mildred Trumble on NBC-TV's The Doctors.

 She was a founding member and artistic director of Manhattan-based theatre company, Wild Hair Productions.

 Wild Hair began its run performing three plays written and performed by Elaine Lee and her sister, comedian Susan Norfleet Lee: Brief Lives, The Contamination of the Kokomo Lounge, and Starstruck.
 Starstruck, a science-fiction spoof with a largely female cast, was performed Off-Broadway at the N.E.T.W.O.R.K.
 Theater, from April 16 – May 10, 1980.
 Lee portrayed Captain Galatia 9, and Susan Norfleet Lee played Brucilla the Muscle.
 In 1983, Lee directed a revised production with a new cast that was performed at the Park Royal Theater, from April 16 – May 8, 1983.

 Lee's Starstruck play grew into a comic-book series that has been adapted into audioplays and seen multiple spin-offs and sequels.
 It was nominated for the Jack Kirby award for Best Graphic Novel in 1985.
-The British Science Fiction Society magazine Vector listed it as a "groundbreaking work": "The original volume, 73 pages long, covers three decades of stories across the universe, and the non-linear approach has seen critics today comparing it to later works such as Lost and Watchmen.
-Much of the praise given to the latter, its innovation of non-linear graphic storytelling, use of supplement texts for story expansion, overlapping dialogue, unreliable storytelling and so on, was in fact pioneered by the greatly overlooked Starstruck."
+A critic writing for the British Science Fiction Society magazine Vector called it a "groundbreaking work" and said its nonlinear and adjacent storytelling were like those of the later Watchmen.